top of page

 Culture Detox Step #2: Be the Change

 Gandhi said, "Be the change you want to see in the world."
-Often accidental bad leadership habits trickle down and become acceptable ways of behaving.
+Often, accidental bad leadership habits trickle down and become acceptable behaviors.
+A recent study found that only 12% of companies claim to have a program in place to define and improve culture.

 Every leader can model good behavior and ask for feedback from followers.